 This colourful street can be a complete onslaught on the senses.
 But you must visit.
-Spending an evening in the Walking Street is an integral part of the ‘Pattaya Experience’.
+Spending an evening in the Walking Street is an important part of the ‘Pattaya Experience’.

-5 – Jomtien Beach & Coral Island (Koh Larn)
+5 – Coral Island (Koh Larn)

 Besides swimming, coral spotting in glass boats, snorkelling, and surfing are popular activities here.
 Water sports including jet skiing, parasailing, and wind surfing can also be done in most beaches.
 The seafood served on the island is absolutely amazing as well.